 - Thermal considerations – LEDs (with some exceptions) do not produce heat in the form of infrared radiation, leaving them cool to the touch.
 This makes them a go-to option for lighting needs that sets light sources within reach of humans or animals or near temperature-sensitive objects like foods, textiles, etc. A major caveat to keep in mind, however, is that despite feeling cool LEDs do still generate heat, as with any light source.
 As such, engineers must incorporate an effective heat sink design for their LED designs, since the temperature at which an LED chip is maintained directly affects its rate of light output over time.

 - Additional functionalities – Whereas CFLs can be sensitive to cold temperatures and take time to reach full brightness, LEDs power fully, straight away, and can even be used with dimmer settings.
-Newer LEDs even offer a range of ‘color temperatures’ to more closely recreate the warm tone produced by incandescent light bulbs making them the most versatile in the range of eco-friendly lighting options.
+Newer LEDs even offer a range of ‘color temperatures’ to more closely recreate the warm tone produced by incandescent light bulbs while maintaining a high level of LED performance, making them the most versatile in the range of eco-friendly lighting options.

 Making the Switch to Optimum LED Performance Lighting

 Thoughtfully considering the best environmentally friendly lighting solutions for a space can not only lessen the strain on the planet’s finite resources, but also result in a lower energy bill.
 To best capitalize on this win-win, consumers can assess their lighting needs based on utility, budget, and energy demand.
-In each case, LEDs continue to offer a leading-edge eco-friendly solution which lasts longer, costs less overtime, and consumes less energy.
+In each case, LEDs continue to offer a leading-edge eco-friendly solution which lasts longer, costs less overtime, and consumes less energy due to their unmatched LED performance.
 Market prices for LEDs continue to drop making opting for a more sustainable lighting solution more accessible than ever to consumers.

 To learn more about LEDs and how engineers can optimize the LED performance of their lighting designs with SimScale, check out more resources here: